 Phase #1: An Active Lifestyle

 In the first phase, you are living life to the fullest.
-You’re traveling, playing golf, spending time with your family and friends, doing all the things you look forward to doing in retirement.
+You’re traveling, playing golf, spending time with your family and friends, and doing all the things you look forward to in retirement.

-During this phase, you tend to be healthy and living independently.
-But as you age, you will enter the second phase of retirement, when you will start to slow down.
+During this phase, you tend to be healthy and live independently.
+But as you age, you will enter the second phase of retirement, when you start slowing down.

 Phase #2: A Slower Pace

-While you still might be able to do all of the things you were doing before, now it takes a little more energy to do them.
-Driving might become a little more difficult, and you are moving a little slower.
-Those aches and pains start to act up a little more, requiring a few more doctor visits than before.
+While you might still be able to do all the things you were doing before, now it takes a little more energy to do them.
+Driving might become a little more difficult, and you move slower.
+Those aches and pains start to act up a little more, requiring a few more doctor visits.